 TASKS:

-Prior to the site visit, review the applicable inspection procedure, specific guidance in , previous inspection reports, FNMC Plan, and MC&A-related license conditions.
+Prior to the site visit, review the applicable inspection procedure, specific guidance in “MC&A Inspection Procedures” (ML081920186), previous inspection reports, FNMC Plan, and MC&A-related license conditions.

 Review the licensee’s physical inventory process, as described in the FNMC Plan and physical inventory procedures.